-Strong support for the hardness of reversing E-Multiplication can be found in [19] which studies the security of Zémor's [25] hash function h $\{0,1\}^ \to SL_2(\mathbb{F}q)$, with the property that h(uv) =h(u)h(v), where h(0), h(1) are fixed matrices in $SL_2(\mathbb{F}q)$ and uv denotes concatenation of the bits u and v.
-For example a bit string $\{0, 1, 1, 0, 1\}$ will hash to h(0)h(1)h(1)h(0)h(1).
+For example the bitstring 01101 hashes to the product $h_0h_1h_1h_0h_1 \in SL(2, \mathbb{F}q)$ .
 Zemor's hash function has not been broken since its inception in 1991.
 In [19] it is shown that feasible cryptanalysis for bit strings of length 256 can only be applied for very special instances of h.
-Now E-Multiplication, though much more complex, is structurally similar to a Zémor-type scheme involving a large finite number of fixed matrices in $SL_2(\mathbb{F}q)$ instead of just two matrices h(0), h(1).
+Now E-Multiplication, though much more complex, is structurally similar to a Zémor-type scheme involving a large finite number of fixed matrices in $SL(2, \mathbb{F}q)$ instead of just two matrices $h_0, h_1$ .
 Further, E-multiplication is highly non-linear (in contrast to ordinary matrix multiplication) since it involves permutation of variables of Laurent polynomials.
 This serves as an additional basis for the assertion that E-Multiplication is difficult to reverse.